evkx/evkx.github.io/content/models/ford/mustang_mach-e/Mustang_Mach-E_Long_Range_RWD/_index.md

 ### Onboard charger

-For level 1 and level 2 AC charging, the  onboard charger supports up to 11KW charging.
+For level 1 and level 2 AC charging, the  onboard charger supports up to 11 KW charging.
 As a result, you can charge the battery 0-100% from home in about 8 hours and 21 minutes.

 {{< sitefiguresized thumb="models/ford/mustang_mach-e/mustang_mach-e_long_range_rwd/charging_1_st.jpg" title="Ford Mustang Mach-E Long Range RWD" width="3000" height="1736"  >}}